treeverse/lakeFS/design/open/branch_checks.md

 #### Check triggering

-Checks are triggered when the `check(repository_id, source_branch_id)` endpoint is called in the lakeFS API.
+Checks are triggered when the `check(repository_id, ref_id)` endpoint is called in the lakeFS API.

-lakeFS will store the state of all checks that were initiated by this action for the given HEAD of `source_branch_id`.
+When running check() with a branch or tag, it will be dereferenced: checks are valid for a given commit ID.

 #### Check execution